North Turton

 North Turton is a civil parish of the unitary authority of Blackburn with Darwen in Lancashire, England.
 According to the United Kingdom Census 2001 the civil parish has a population of 3,736, increasing to 3,867 at the 2011 Census.

 North Turton is the northern part of the historic area of Turton.
+Created by the Local Government Act 1972, the area is administered by Blackburn with Darwen Borough Council and North Turton Parish Council.

 Geography and administration

 Landscape

 North Turton is in the West Pennine Moors, between Blackburn in the north and Bolton to the south.

 Civic history

 North Turton was created in 1974 from the rural part of the former Turton Urban District.
 Within this civil parish there are three villages, Edgworth, Chapeltown, Belmont, and several hamlets, including Entwistle and Quarlton.

 Transport

 Roads

 There are three main roads that cross North Turton: the A666 (Blackburn Road), the A675 (Belmont Road), and the B6391 (Chapeltown Road).

 Railways

 There is an infrequent railway commuter service at Entwistle railway station which is served by Northern, which operate services on the Ribble Valley Line.
 There was a second, Turton and Edgworth railway station but was closed in the 1960s by the Beeching cuts.